Ollie's Closet Annual School Supply Drive

 Great job!
 You did it!
 Way to go!

-The teachers at Carter and MacRae would love to include our notes of encouragement in the goody bags they’ll be sending home to their students.
+The teachers at Carter and MacRae would love to include our notes of encouragement for their students.
 Everybody loves an encouraging word when they accomplish even the smallest of tasks or learn something new.
 So grab your crayons, colored markers, index cards and stickers and get your praise game going for the students!
 You are terrific!!!

 About Ollie's Closet